epfl-si/PhDAssess-meta/README.md

 # PhD Assess Meta

-Provide the associated Typescript types to PhDAssess consumers.
+Provide the associated TypeScript types to PhDAssess consumers.

 ## Install the types